LeToNode/Play2.0-CN-doc/javaGuide/main/cache/JavaCache.md

 }
 ```

-## Caching in Templates
+## Caching in templates

-You may also access the cache from a View.
+You may also access the cache from a view template.

 ```
 @cache.Cache.getOrElse("cached-content", 3600) {
-     <div>I'm cached for an hour</div>
+     <div>I’m cached for an hour</div>
 }
 ```

-## Session Cache
+## Session cache

-Play provides a global cache facily, the data stored is visible to anybody.
+Play provides a global cache, whose data are visible to anybody.
 How would one restrict visibility to a given user?
 For instance you may want to cache metrics that only apply to a given user.

 ```
-// Generate a unique id
+// Generate a unique ID
 String uuid=session("uuid");
 if(uuid==null) {
 	uuid=java.util.UUID.randomUUID().toString();